Thinkersbluff/CR6Community-Marlin_TB/tools/configurator/README.md

 ## PlatformIO Integration
 - The app can update the `default_envs` value in `platformio.ini` using the selected example's environment
+- Firmware builds are launched via the Build Firmware button, which runs `auto_build.py`

 ## Customization
 - Workflow steps and control visibility are defined in `ui.json`